dfinity/ic-observability-stack/docker/README.md

 is a collection of docker containers that, when deployed and configured, will collect metrics about the performance of selected nodes and send alerts if something is off.

-## 🆕 Node Rewards Dashboard

-A new **Node Rewards Dashboard** has been added that displays daily node provider rewards metrics with discrete daily data points.
-This dashboard uses InfluxDB as the data source and automatically:

-- ✅ **Backfills** last 40 days of metrics on first startup
-- ✅ **Updates daily** at 00:05 UTC with yesterday's data
-- ✅ **Shows provider rewards**, efficiency, and performance metrics
-- ✅ **Visualizes trends** over time with clean daily data points

-**Quick Start**: See [QUICKSTART_NODE_REWARDS.md](./QUICKSTART_NODE_REWARDS.md) for 5-minute setup guide.

-**Full Documentation**: See [NODE_REWARDS_SETUP.md](./NODE_REWARDS_SETUP.md) for complete details.

 ## How does this work?

-The stack selects IC nodes and collects metrics from each node, saving them in a local Prometheus database every few seconds.
-This database is queryable through a Grafana deployed side-to-side with Prometheus.
+The stack selects IC nodes and collects metrics from each node, saving them in a local VictoriaMetrics database every few seconds.
+This database is queryable through a Grafana instance deployed side-by-side with VictoriaMetrics.

+Additionally, a node rewards scheduler automatically collects daily node provider rewards data from the IC Node Rewards Canister and stores it in VictoriaMetrics, providing historical tracking and visualization of rewards metrics.

 Nodes of the Internet Computer all make available to the public a series of metrics (in [Prometheus text format](https://github.com/Prometheus/docs/blob/777846211d502a287ab2b304cb515dc779de3474/content/docs/instrumenting/exposition_formats.md#text-based-format))